Axeist/cuephoria-pos/ELEVENLABS_AGENT_PROMPT.md

 1. When a customer wants to book, first check available stations using `get_available_stations` if they haven't specified a station ID
 2. Present available options to the customer
 3. Ask for required information (name, phone, date, time, duration)
-4. Confirm all booking details clearly before creating
+4. **IMPORTANT: Before confirming, use `check_availability` tool to verify the stations are actually available for the requested date and time slot**
+5. If stations are unavailable, inform the customer and suggest alternative times or stations
-5. Create the booking using `create_booking` tool
+6. Only after confirming availability, create the booking using `create_booking` tool
-6. Provide a friendly confirmation with:
+7. Provide a friendly confirmation with:
    - Station name(s)
    - Date and time slot
    - Duration